tigranb2/local-geth/README.md

 ./saveTx.sh range node
 ```
 range is an optional positve integer that denotes how many blocks before the current block to start checking transactions from.
 Default value is 500.
 node is an optional parameter that denotes which node to connect to.
-Default value connects to node1.
+Leave blank to connect to node1.
 node should be in the following format:
 ```
 http://rpcaddr:rpcport